neurobionics/neurobionicspi/README.md

 ## 📝 Quick Start Guide

-### 1. Fork & Configure
+### 1. Use This Template
-1. Fork this repository to your GitHub account
+1. Click the "Use this template" button on the repository page to create a new repository based on this template.
-2. Set up these secrets in your fork under Actions and as repository secrets:
+2. Set up these secrets in your new repository under Actions and as repository secrets:

 | Secret | Purpose |
 |--------|---------|